chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

 + Shake animation intensity has been reduced to roughly 75%.
 This will be removed as adjusting this is now an option in the newer version.
 + Health regeneration has been turned off.
 + 'MergeComboMetalQueue' in training files works differently now; the game will queue garbage in a more 'classic' fashion when this is set to 'true'.
++ GPM now calculates accurately.
++ APM now calculates accurately, and moves made during countdown are not counted towards APM.

 Other things I'm planning to implement:
-Allow colorless panels to be cleared by regular panels.
++ Allow colorless panels to be cleared by regular panels.
 Colorless panels being cleared will turn into air, but colorless panels cannot clear garbage.
++ 1p vs garbage mode.

-This will take some time to figure out how to implement it properly since all garbage has the same ID as colorless.
+These will take time to figure out how to implement them correctly.

 Server-Side Changes
 ==========
 + My ranking system has been implented.
 This is a very recent addition, and it still needs to be tested.
 + Matches no longer have to be played on the same level for it to be ranked.
 My ranking system does take into account level differences.
+  1-vs-11 matches have a value of 0, so that will basically be an unranked match.
 + Touch is allowed to play ranked.

 Other things I plan to implment: